What is a Color Wheel Blog Banner

 Read further to learn more about color models, color variants, warm colors, and cool colors.

-In this article, you will explore the mystery behind the color wheel, the types of colors, their variants, and how color schemes work.
+In this article, you will explore the color wheel with meaning, the types of colors, their variants, and how color schemes on the color wheel work.
 Furthermore, you will get pro tips on using color theory to create the best color palette for your designs.

 What is a Color Wheel